129 cases as PM unveils road map out of lockdown

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-There are a record 129 Covid-19 new cases in the community today.

-Of the cases 64 cases have been epidemiologically linked.
-Nine of the cases are in the Waikato with 120 in Auckland.
+A record 129 new Covid-19 cases have been reported in the community today - nine in Waikato and 120 in Auckland.

 Twelve of Waikato's 73 cases have recovered.
 In Auckland, 1366 cases of 2299 have recovered.